Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Mass Ordering Resolution Analysis

 \subsection{Mass Ordering Resolution Power in \BIIs}

 In all \Bs\ experiments, the intrinsic MO sensitivity arises via the \emph{appearance channel} (\ACs), from the transitions $\nu_\mu \to \nu_e$ and $\bar\nu_\mu \to \bar\nu_e$; also sensitive to \dCP.
-MO manifests as an effective \emph{faked} CPV bias.
+MO manifests as an effective \emph{fake} CPV effect or bias.
 This effect causes the oscillation probabilities to be different for neutrino and anti-neutrinos even under CP-conserving solutions.
-Disentangling the genuine (\dCP) and the faked CPV terms is not trivial.
-Two main strategies exist based on the fake component, which is to be either a) minimised (i.e. shorter baseline, like T2K) enabling to measure only \dCP\ or b) maximised (i.e. longer baseline) so that matter effects are strong enough to disentangle them from the \dCP, and both can be measured simultaneously.
+It is not trivial to disentangle the genuine (\dCP) and the faked CPV terms.
+Two main strategies exist, based on the fake component, which is to be either a) minimised (i.e. shorter baseline, like T2K, 295~km) enabling to measure mainly \dCP\ or b) maximised (i.e. longer baseline), so that matter effects are strong enough to disentangle them from the \dCP, and both can be measured simultaneously exploiting spectral information from the second oscillation maximum.
 The latter implies baselines \textgreater$1000\,$km, best represented by DUNE ($1300\,$km). \N's baseline ($810\,$km) remains a little too short for a full disentangling ability.
-Still, \N\ remains the most important \Bs\ to date with sizeable intrinsic MO sensitivity due to its relatively large matter effects, as compared to T2K.
+Still, \N\ remains the most important \Bs\ to date with sizeable intrinsic MO sensitivity due to its relatively large matter effects as compared to T2K.

-The current and future intrinsic MO sensitivities of \BIIs\ experiments are shown in Figure~\ref{Fig2}, including their explicit \Ta\ and \dCP\ dependences.
-The obtained MO sensitivities were computed using a simplified strategy where the \ACs\ was treated as \emph{rate-only} (i.e. one-bin counting) analysis, thus neglecting any shape-driven sensitivity gain.
-This approximation is particularly accurate for off-axis beams (narrow spectrum) specially in the low statistics limit where the impact of systematics remains small (here neglected).
-The background subtraction was accounted and tuned to the latest experiments' data.
-To corroborate the accuracy of our estimate, we reproduced the \BIIs\ latest results~\cite{Ref_Nu2020}; as detailed in~\textbf{Appendix~A}.
+Figure~\ref{Fig2} shows the current and future intrinsic MO sensitivities of \BIIs\ experiments, including their explicit \Ta\ and \dCP\ dependencies.
+The obtained MO sensitivities were computed using a simplified strategy where the \ACs\ was treated as \emph{rate-only} (i.e., one-bin counting) analysis, thus neglecting any shape-driven sensitivity gain.
+This approximation is remarkably accurate for off-axis beams (narrow spectrum), especially in the low statistics limit, where the impact of systematics remains small (here neglected).
+The background subtraction was accounted for and tuned to the latest experiments' data.
+To corroborate our estimate's accuracy, we reproduced the \BIIs\ latest results~\cite{Ref_Nu2020}, as detailed in~\textbf{Appendix~A}.